CriMilanese/gopro_obj_recognition/README.md

 ﻿
 # **Real-time GoPro image template matching**
-Computer vision python program performing two tasks: the first is a training mode where the program tries to collect template images from the homonym folder, the second is, thanks to opencv, numpy and requests, therefore
+Computer vision python program performing two tasks: the first is a training mode where the program tries to collect template images from the homonym folder, while the latter is, thanks to opencv, numpy and requests, making them dependencies, computing a 2D convolution over all the image for different scales, this is technically called our _kernel_. once found the program limitates itself to creating a file showing off its computed rectangle around the object

-## USAGE:
-<center>*make sure your device is connected to the GoPro own wifi*</center>

 ### Config:
-It is highly suggested to setup a virtual environment with `$> python3 -m venv myEnv` in the folder where you want this ~~venv~~ to live, I keep them in a folder in the user home directory and refer to them with **$HOME/..**
+It is highly suggested to setup a virtual environment with `$> python3 -m venv myEnv` in the folder where you want this _venv_ to live, I keep them in a folder in the user home directory and refer to them with **$HOME/..**.
+I find useful having an **activate** alias pointing at the correct binary given the project name in _.bashrc_aliases_.

+## Usage:
+<center>**make sure your device is connected to the GoPro own wifi**</center>
+<center>I experienced unstable connection that would suddently quit</center>

 ### Train the code:
 		open terminal application
 		type "$> python3 encode.py"